Yehuda Leib Tsirelson: Political career

 In 1920 having knowledge of the Romanian language he was elected to represent the Jews of Bessarabia in the Parliament of Romania in Bucharest.
 In 1922 he became the only Bessarabian Jewish representative in the parliament.
 While the antisemitism in Romania was strongly growing.
 In parliament Tsirelson tried to warn about the growing antisemitism in Romania, but the delegates refused to publish his speeches in the parliament periodical.
 As a result, Tsirelson resigned from parliament in 1926.
 In 1920 he established the Agudat Israel branch in Kishinev, which later became autonomous.
 He chaired two Agudat Israel councils in 1923 and 1929.
 In 1923 he strongly supported Meir Shapiro's idea of Daf Yomi.
 After the Soviet annexation of Bessarabia he was labeled by communist-backed newspapers as an anti-soviet agent.
-He was executed together with forty other Jewish leaders by the order of the Germans after they captured Kishinev in June of 1941.
+He was executed together with forty other Jewish leaders by the order of the Germans after they captured Kishinev in June 1941.